invertase/react-native-firebase-docs/docs/invites/android.md

 First ensure you have followed the [initial setup guide](version /installation/initial-setup) and the [dynamic links setup guide](version /links/android).

+Secondly ensure you have SHA fingerprint added in your Firebase console, under the 'General settings' tab.
+Otherwise you will a 'Message failed to send' error.

 ## Install the RNFirebase Invites package

 Add the `RNFirebaseInvitesPackage` to your `android/app/src/main/java/com/[app name]/MainApplication.java`: